WHEN PIGASSO MET MOOTISSE

 This is a great book for conflict resolution, empathy and seeing the good in others without diminishing our own values and ideas.

 But it was a very expensive book for our family!
 Because not long after we bought it there was a Picasso exhibit in Sydney which we just had to attend and which is a good 12-hour drive from home.
-(Picasso is the winner for about half of our family.)
+(Picasso is the winner for about half of us.)